Electronics tutorials: the Operational Amplifier (II) – Circuit Analysis

 OpAmp closed loop

 Until now we had just analysed the opamp as an open loop device, where the signals were connected directly to the inputs with no extra electronic components.
 This is not practical as the open loop gain is way too high, so to build electronic amplifiers we need some kind of negative feedback that controls this gain in a predictable way.
 This is known as a closed loop opamp design.
+In effect pedal kits these extra electronic components are resistors, and we’ll see in the next section through different examples how, by adding them the right way we can get the exact amount of gain we want, no matter the opamp open loop gain.

 OpAmp Circuit examples